Required Application Material

 - Contact information for 3 Letters of Recommendation

 - WES or ECE Transcript Evaluation (International Applicants Only)

-- TOEFL Test Score (Applicable International Applicants Only)
+- TOEFL or IELTS Test Score (Applicable International Applicants Only)

 - Undergraduate degree in a relevant major